 To visit the Prague Castle, you have several options and routes, whatever your budget or the duration of your trip.
 I summarize them all so you can choose the one that best suits you:

-2. Guided tour of Prague Castle in English with transfer from the center.
+Guided tour of Prague Castle in English with transfer from the city center

-In a 2 hours and 30 minutes tour with admission included: you will tour the entire citadel behind the walls of Prague Castle while listening to anecdotes and discovering how life has been changing in Prague since the last century while the Castle remained intact as a time capsule.
+In a visit of 2 hours and 30 minutes with entrance included you will tour the entire citadel behind the walls of Prague Castle while listening to anecdotes and discovering how life has been changing in Prague since the last century while the castle remained intact as a time capsule.

 What you will see